aviator-co/av/docs/av-commit.1.md

 : Amend the last commit, using the same message as last commit by default

 `--edit`
-: When amending a commit, open the default git `$EDITOR` for modifying the commit message
+: When amending a commit, open the default `$GIT_EDITOR` for modifying the commit message

 `-b, --branch`